msu-cerl/msu-cerl.github.io/people.md

 #### Amanda Bowerman (she/her)
 {% include figure.html image="/assets/img/Amanda_headshot.jpg" position="left" width="120px" %}
-Amanda is currently a master's student in CMSE.
-She earned her bachelor's degree in Data Science with a minor in Cognitive Sciences in 2022.
-Throughout her time at MSU, Amanda has worked as an undergraduate learning assistant and a teaching assistant for many of our CMSE courses.
-Currently, she is involved in curriculum development efforts for our introductory courses.
-Outside of work, Amanda likes to play guitar, read, play with her cats, and spend time with friends.
+Amanda is currently working on a PhD at the University of Oslo in the Mathematics and Natural Sciences Department.
+She earned her bachelor’s degree in Data Science with a minor in Cognitive Sciences in 2022 from MSU.
+She also completed her master’s degree in Computational Mathematics Science and Engineering in 2024.
+Her current research explores the methodology behind utilizing Natural Language Processing to aid in doing deductive coding of qualitative data.
+Amanda did curriculum development for CMSE 201 and CMSE 202, as well as having taught a number of entry level data science courses during her time at MSU.
+Outside of her research, she enjoys spending her time with her cat, playing guitar, learning Norwegian, and exploring Oslo!

 #### Sarah Castle (she/her)
 {% include figure.html image="/assets/img/SarahCastle_headshot.jpg" position="left" width="120px" %}